Verian-Standard/spec/README.md

 ---

 This repository is the official home for the Verian Standard specification.
-It contains the technical documentation, core concepts, and protocols for implementing Verifiable AI.
+It contains the technical documentation, tiers of verification, and protocols for implementing Verifiable AI.

 ## The Problem: The Crisis of Trust in AI